giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 Note that by default, our user interfaces upgrade to the next active workload cluster release.
 In order to skip a release version, you have several options, depending on the tool you use:

 - In the **web interface**, open the details page for a cluster.
 Click the release version of the cluster.
 If upgrades are available for this release, they will be listed in the dialog.
-Simply click the desired target version in order to enter the upgrade process.
+Simply click the desired target version in order to start the upgrade process.
 You will have an additional step for reviewing the changes before actually triggering the cluster upgrade.

 - In **gsctl**, the [`upgrade cluster`](/reference/gsctl/upgrade-cluster/) command provides an optional flag `--release` which allows to specify the version to upgrade to.